XYChen21/CZ1016_Kdrama_Matcher/README.md

 ## Pipeline explanation
 ### 1. Scraper
 `/scraper/spiders`
-- Crawled data including drama information, actor/actress information and reviews from https://mydramalist.com
+- Crawled data including drama information, actor/actress information and reviews from https://mydramalist.com using `scrapy`

 1.1. `kdrama_raw.py`: spider for scraping the url of all dramas